-We're super excited to share this delicious recipe with you... no doubt we'll be making another batch in the run up to Easter!
+We're super excited to share this delicious recipe with you... a firm favourite for all Easters to come!

 what you'll need...